 Catherine’s experience includes

-- Advising DHBs on treatment issues including the proposed sterilisation of intellectually disabled minors, the legality of providing rare and controversial forms of treatment, the use of “off-label” medicine, and administering blood products to a Jehovah’s Witness child.
+- Advising Te Whatu Ora on treatment issues including the proposed sterilisation of intellectually disabled minors, the legality of providing rare and controversial forms of treatment, and the use of “off-label” medicine.

 - Advising healthcare providers on the management of information requests under the Privacy Act and the Official Information Act, including on open disclosure requirements and in relation to complaints to the Privacy Commissioner, Ombudsman and the Human Rights Review Tribunal.

 - Advising regulators of health practitioners on aspects of the Health Practitioners Competence Assurance Act 2003 including the relevance of the Trans-Tasman Mutual Recognition Act 1997, how to implement government policy initiatives within the regulatory framework, and disciplinary and competence review processes.

 - Advising and acting for healthcare providers and individual health practitioners on employment and professional disciplinary matters, including in relation to charges laid before the Health Practitioners Disciplinary Tribunal and on appeals to the High Court and Court of Appeal.

 - Acting for individual health practitioners in Coroners’ inquests, including complex cases involving self-inflicted prisoner deaths, and deaths in mental health services.